AndrienkoAleksandr/community-plugins/workspaces/servicenow/docs/index.md

 The plugin automatically validates that all annotation fields exist in your ServiceNow schema before querying incidents.

-Refer to [Configuration](./Configuration.md) for detailed backend configuration instructions.
+Refer to [Configuration](./Configuration.md) for detailed backend configuration instructions, including how to set up global incident filters.

 ### Annotations